blombard/the-bitcoin-pub-bot/README.md

 ```

 ## How to use it
-Navigate in you terminal to the right directory then do :
 ```
 composer run
 ```
-It will run the usdt-pairs.php script.
+It will run the btc-pairs.php script.

 If you want to play with the other scripts, go in the 'examples' folder and do :
 ```